Vishu1197/docking-predictor/README.md

 ## 🌍 Overview

-The **Docking Score Prediction Tool** is an intelligent web application built with **Streamlit**, designed to predict molecular docking scores from a set of **molecular descriptors** — *without performing traditional docking simulations*.
+The **Docking Score Prediction Tool** is an intelligent web application built with, designed to predict molecular docking scores from a set of **molecular descriptors** — *without performing traditional docking simulations*.

 This tool provides researchers with a fast, cost-effective, and reproducible way to estimate the binding affinity of ligands to proteins using **pre-trained hybrid models** combining **Feed-Forward Neural Networks (FNN)** and **Random Forest (RF) regression**.